Kajabi/sage-lib/DICTIONARY.md

     Note that `yarn build:sd` must be run manually whenever changes are made to any of the `style-dictionary` files.
 Future will include an automated watch script.

-3. These compiled tokens are manually implement underneath each platform's existing variables/constants to ensure minimal external change for consuming Sage tokens at this time.
+3. These compiled tokens are manually implemented underneath each platform's existing variables/constants to ensure minimal external change for consuming Sage tokens at this time.

 ## CTI structure